mm6/ethereum-lab4-hardhat/README.md

 ```

 4. Visit the Alchemy Dashboard [Alchemy](https://alchemy.com/) and get a free API key.
+You can do this by creating an app.

+5. We want to run a local Ethereum node.
+We can deploy and test
+smart contracts without using the Ethereum Mainnet.
+The fork
+command creates a local copy of the Mainnet state (a snapshot).
+The url points to an archive node on Alchemy.
+We will be able to interact with a local node as if it had all of the state of the Mainnet.

-5. Run the following command and replace <API_KEY> with the API key.
+Run the following command and replace <API_KEY> with the API key.

 ```
 npx hardhat node --fork https://eth-mainnet.g.alchemy.com/v2/<API_KEY>